dinosaure/cri/unikernel/README.md

 to save the public key into your GitHub account or as an allowed key for the `git` Unix user.

+## DNS nameserver

+Due to the design of IRC, the choice of the DNS server can be important due to the geographic position of your unikernel.
+It's why this parameter is required.
+Note that the DNS server used to communicate with the Git repository **is not** the same.
+The given nameserver is only used by the IRC client.

-## Bugs and bad state
+## Bugs, bad state & improvements

 The unikernel is experimental and several issues exists if you give wrong arguments (such as a bad IRC address or a bad SSH key).
+In some situation, we can lost some messages.
+Indeed, `cri` does not implement the full version of the IRC protocol.

 [ocaml-git-examples]: https://github.com/mirage/ocaml-git/tree/master/unikernel/empty-commit
 [awa]: https://github.com/mirage/awa-ssh